awanmbandi/realworld-cicd-pipeline-project/README.md

     #### NOTE: Update Your Jenkins file with your Slack Channel Name
     - Go back to your local, open your `Jenkins-Realworld-CICD-Project` repo/folder/directory on VSCODE
     - Open your `Jenkinsfile`
-    - Update the slack channel name on line `"97"` (there about)
+    - Update the slack channel name on line `"133"` (there about)
-    - Change name from whatever that is there to your Slack Channel Name
+    - Change the name from whatever that is there to your Slack Channel Name `YOUR_INITIAL-cicd-pipeline-alerts`
         - Bring up your `Terminal` (Depending on your machine type)
         - Add the changes to git: `git add -A`
         - Commit the changes: `git commit -m "updated Jenkinsfile with slack channel name"`